 Top 3 Temples in Bangkok You Can’t Miss!

 Did you know Bangkok is the most visited city in the world?
-This Thailand city is full of hustle and bustle and absolutely stunning temples.
+This Thailand city is full of hustle and bustle, and for some, it can even feel overwhelming.
+Bangkok also has absolutely stunning temples.
 Most people only spend a couple of days in Bangkok before making their way over to the islands like Krabi, or Northern Thailand such as Chiang Mai.
 So if you pass through Bangkok, make sure you visit these 3 temples!

 If this is your first time in Thailand, check out the 15 things you should know before visiting Thailand!